 Tracy: While we still have work to do, there are several points of progress that make me feel heartened.
-Establishing a disability confident culture starts at the top, and we definitely have committed leadership with our global CEO Andrew Witty.
-Andrew and Roger participated in the kickoff meeting last year for the new Employee Resource Group DCN, Andrew chairs the board of directors of Business Disability International, and Andrew has made it a responsible business priority for GSK to become disability confident.
-Andrew’s engagement will go a long way in helping get more employees throughout the business involved and supportive.
+Establishing a disability confident culture starts at the top, and our leadership is definitely committed.
+Their engagement will go a long way in helping get more employees throughout the business involved and supportive.

 As background, you should know that I have a service-connected disability.
 It’s not particularly visible, so many of my colleagues have no idea of the difficulties I face on a regular basis.
 I don’t talk about it a lot.
 I’m not looking for sympathy, and definitely don’t want to look like I’m complaining.
 My disability is just part of who I am.
 And I know others have issues far worse than me – I’m thankful for what I’m able to do.